Tpk-Games/NewsWall/README.md

 ###### Obviously `<name>` is your vhost name. ######

+## Note
+Warning!
+Default php version is **PHP 7.2-FPM** if you use other.
+You should change it!
+Additional at the top you can edit a paths in cvhost.sh file.

 ## Todo:
 - Own domain extension
+- Use sed replace echo in hosts file
 - Remove v-host
 - Edit v-host
 - Maybe Apache support